ryanfitzer/ViewportJS/readme.md

-## Options ##
+## Viewport Object Properties ##

-The `options` are made up from an `Array` of 1 or more viewport objects.
+The `viewports` are made up from an `Array` of 1 or more viewport objects.
 A viewport object has the following possible properties:

 ### `name String` ###